tbohn/MetSim/docs/configuration.rst

 to ``['temp', 'prec', 'shortwave', 'longwave', 'vapor_pressure', 'red_humid']``.
 For more information about input and output variables see the :ref:`data` page.

+``prec_type :: str``: Type of precipitation disaggregation method to use.
+Can be one of the following: ``uniform``, ``triangle``, or ``mix``.
+Defaults to ``uniform``.
+Capitalization does not matter.
+Under ``uniform`` method, precipitation is disaggregated by dividing uniformly over all sub-daily timesteps.
+Under ``triangle`` the "triangle" method is employed whereby daily precipitation is distributed assuming an isosceles triangle shape with peak and width determined from two domain variables, ``t_pk`` and ``dur``.
+For more information about the "triangle" method see :doc:`PtriangleMethod.pdf`.
+Under ``mix``, the "uniform" method is used on days when ``t_min`` < 0 C, and "triangle" is used on all other days; this hybrid method retains the improved accuracy of "triangle" in terms of warm season runoff but avoids the biases in snow accumulation that the "triangle" method sometimes yields due to fixed event timing within the diurnal cycle of temperature.

 forcing_vars and state_vars section
 ---------------
 The ``forcing_vars`` and ``state_vars`` sections are where you can specify which variables are in your